 Barking is also self-rewarding to a lot of dogs – that is, it is fun to do without necessarily any reason.
 Frenchies are not especially barky dogs, but like all dogs, they may learn to bark in order to relieve stress or boredom.

-How do I stop my French Bulldog barking?
+How do I get my French Bulldog to stop barking?

 This depends on the kind of barking that is going on.
 Most people appreciate that their dogs bark when someone is at the door, or if a stranger is on their property.
 In these cases, the appropriate response is usually to acknowledge the situation, tell the dog they are good for barking a few times, and then tell them ‘quiet’ or ‘enough’.
 If they settle down, they get a treat (or another reward).
 If they don’t, they can get a timeout in a boring room alone for 30 seconds.